stephankoe/text-to-image-search/README.md

    qdrant_client.http.exceptions.ResponseHandlingException: illegal request line
    ```
    Solved by using port 6333 instead of 6334
+2. When calling the model within a Celery worker, the process was hanging
+   indefinitely when calling the model.
+   Solution: initialize the model inside the task function.

 ## Improvements

 - what could be improved in the future
+- usability enhancements
+- security
+- backend for storing images

 ## TODO